-In this blog post I will share with you the most important ingredients to create a morning routine that works best for you.
-If you prefer, you can now also have access to this blog post in a Podcast format:
+In this post I share with you what I believe to be the most important ingredients for a successful wellbeing morning routine – one that actually works for you.

 Thich Nhat Hanh

-- how to fully enjoy a brand new day?
+- How can I fully enjoy a brand new day?

-- how to set up myself for a more joyful life?
+- How do I set up myself to live a more joyful life?

-Nonetheless, the suggestions I would find in several articles or books seemed so aggressive to my soul.
-I have never been an early riser and the idea of waking up for a jog before work isn’t motivating enough to make me stand up as soon as my alarm goes on.
-It actually makes me postpone it several times.
-I simply can’t stick to that healthy and beautiful routine prescribed by so many worldwide successful people and which usually includes items such as:
+I found several articles and books with plenty of suggestions but these seemed too aggressive to my soul.
+I have never been an early riser, and the idea of waking up for a jog before work doesn’t really motivate me to stand up as soon as my clock alarm goes off.
+It actually makes me postpone the alarm several times, and thus I end up failing to follow that healthy and beautiful routine formula, usually prescribed by so many worldwide successful people:

-Yes, we want to have a better lifestyle, but we need to adapt our goals to what really makes us tick.
-Understanding this made me recently listen to my body, mind and spirit, and truly ask myself what my ideal morning would look and feel like.
-Happily, I have now found the perfect ingredients for my morning routine – and they are only perfect in the sense that they fit my personality and needs.
+Yes, we do want to have a better lifestyle.
+How can’t we make it work?
+Well, we must adapt our goals to who we are and what triggers our behaviour.
+This means we have to listen to our body, mind and soul, and truly ask what the ideal morning would look and feel like to ourselves.
+By doing this self-reflection exercise, I have now found the perfect ingredients for my morning routine, which is now a reflection of my personality and needs.

 Here is a list with some of the ingredients that make up my morning routine: